fonzmartinez/Python-Achievement-1/Exercise 1.6/README.md

       e.
 Return "difficulty" once the function’s done.

   - Now, you have to prepare to wrap this information up in an SQL query so that you can enter it into the Recipes table on your database.
 Since MySQL doesn’t fully support arrays, your "ingredients" list needs to be converted into a comma-separated string.
-This can be done through the "join()" method, which is used with the syntax: <returned_string> = "<separator characters>".join(<sequence from which items are to be joined>).
+This can be done through the "join()" method, which is used with the syntax: <returned_string> = "'separator characters'".join('sequence from which items are to be joined').
 Here, you need to join the elements of the list "ingredients", the separator being a comma followed by a space (", ").
-Finally, build the query string in the following format: INSERT INTO Recipes (name, ingredients, cooking_time, difficulty) VALUES (<respective values for each column>).
+Finally, build the query string in the following format: INSERT INTO Recipes (name, ingredients, cooking_time, difficulty) VALUES ('respective values for each column').

   - Execute the query, then commit your changes.